 Address: Wiener Straße 1a, 28359 Bremen, Germany

-The Universum Bremen, popularly known as the Universum Science Center and among the best destination to visit in town.
+The Universum Bremen, popularly known as the Universum Science Center, is among the best destinations in town.

 Visitors are usually encouraged to interact with these exhibits.
 In a year, an average value of four hundred and fifty thousand visitors troop into the museum.
 The exhibits in the museum try to represent aspects of nature: the earth, cosmos, and humankind.